D2OKAY/simUI/README.md

 You are free to modify anything you like, this is intended only for my educational purpose and not intended for production.
 Just needed a quick simpueUI to connect to my local [Ollama](https://ollama.com/). and I would be updating this as I use it more as it is useful to me.

+# Future Tasks

+I started with calling this "Ollama Chat" and that is what the base code will show.
+But theoretically it can be changed to anything really.
+My priories would be
+Planned Future Tasks : I am planning to work on this as a base to further enhance the UI focused on student's use, few things that I've noted to work on:

+* (Priority) name customization directly from UI
+* (Priority) output templating & size (could be reactive)
+* (Memory) Option to change number of past conversations to remember (adds to the instructions)
+* (UI enhancement) Increase the chat-box size when the Settings and Prompt menus are closed.
+* (UI enhancement) Able to customize backgrounds with personalized pictures and drawings
+* (Functionality) Going to be looking into possible ways to increase its 'fun'uality.
+Maybe text to image? or even educational games with an AI straight from the UI.
+* (Functionality) Few basic chatbot templates (expert in different subjects, personalized chat)
+* (Functionality) Educational website searches (links that can not be altered without admin pw)
+* (Functionality) Additional language capability

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: